-The rule covers about 84 million employees and although its implementation has been stayed by a federal court and OSHA is not enforcing Biden’s vaccine mandate pending litigation, the White House is urging employers not to procrastinate.
+The rule covers about 84 million employees and although its implementation was stayed by a federal court, it’s back on for the time being after the 6th Circuit Court of Appeals lifted the stay late last week.
+OSHA will again be enforcing Biden’s vaccine mandate, and the White House is urging employers not to procrastinate.

 We agree.
 Employers need to start figuring out their game plan right now.

 Every employer who must comply with the mandate will face some sort of difficulty in execution – where testing will be performed, for example, and how to craft the vaccination and testing policies, as well as the downstream impact on productivity.

 Some employers will be able to pull it off, but many will struggle to create yet another new process that takes away from revenue-generating activity.

 - if they are going to require vaccinations as an employment contingency or offer weekly testing

 - what repercussions will occur when a violation occurs

 - whether or not to pay for weekly testing

 - and, ultimately, who within their organization will be responsible for administering the tracking and testing within the organization.

 The vaccine mandate will, in one way or another, add expense to every organization and very likely to all of us as consumers.